-I’ll be honest and tell you right off that I have no answer for your question.
+I’ll be honest: I have no answer for your question.

-There are many possibilities, the most likely being that there is not enough room allocated for restore points.
-But in my experience, increasing that may or may not resolve the issue.
+There are many possibilities, the most likely being there is not enough disk space allocated for restore points.
+In my experience, increasing that may or may not resolve the issue.

 I’ll tell you what I do instead.

 Become a Patron of Ask Leo! and go ad-free!

 What System Restore is

 In reality, it backs up more than the registry, but exactly what else is complicated, and more importantly, incomplete.